reymon359/how-to-live/docs/Step outside the Comfort Zone/index.md

-# Step outside the comfort zone
+# Step outside the Comfort Zone

 To step outside the comfort zone means to grow.
 To take risks, and learn from all of them.